MakeSchool-Tutorials/MS-2018-Environment-Setup/P5-Communication-and-Focus/content.md

 ---
-title: "Communication & Accountability"
+title: "Focus & Accountability"
-slug: communication-and-Accountability
+slug: focus-and-Accountability
 ---

+# Turn Off Notifications

+# Rescue Time & Self Control

+# Setting Up Music

+Music can help you focus, but it can also

 # Mail Client

 # WakaTime

-# Turn Off Notifications
-Email
-Slack
-Message
-Rescue Time
-Self Control
-Setting Up Music

-CheatSheet